Uganda: Risk Assessment and Resilience Action Plan

 Partnerships and coordination

-In addition to the close collaboration with the European Union, collaboration and synergies is promoted with relevant activities implemented and/or financed by other partner development agencies, including specialized agencies of the UN, USAID, EU and the African Development Bank.
+In addition to the close collaboration with the European Union, collaboration and synergies were promoted with relevant activities implemented and/or financed by other partner development agencies, including specialized agencies of the UN, USAID, EU and the African Development Bank.

 - Risk identification and assessment